MB3hel/AUVControlBoard/docs/docs/user_guide/simcb_simulator.md

 1. End users can implement functionality in their own simulators to "hijack" a control board for simulation (referred to as "simhijack") just as the provided simulator does.
 When a control board is simhijacked, it does not use real sensors or create PWM signals for real thrusters.
 Instead, it communicates with a simulator.
 The control board gives the simulator motor speeds and the simulator is expected to provide the control board with sensor data.
 The protocol for doing so is fairly simple (see [messages](./messages.md) documentation) allowing end users to incorporate a control board into their own vehicle simulations.

-2. TODO: Develop complex unit tests on motion by having your code simhijack SimCB and provide known sensor inputs and motion commands.
-It will then receive motor speeds back from SimCB and can validate those for testing.
+2. End users may want to design unit tests that require communicating with a control board and validating motion.
+Unit test code can simhijack either a physical board or SimCB (probably more useful to use SimCB) and provide specific sensor inputs and commands and validate the motor outputs are as expected.